lubuntu-team/manual/source/2/2.2/2.2.3/libreoffice_impress.rst

 .. image:: impress-theme-select.png

 To open a previous presentation you have been working on press the button that looks like a folder with a piece of paper in it and navigate to the file you want and open it or :menuselection:`File --> Open`.
 To view your recently opened files press :menuselection:`File --> Recent Documents`.
+To open a new presentation press :kbd:`Control + N` or :menuselection:`File --> New --> Presentation`.
 To save your presentation press the button that looks like a floppy disk or :menuselection:`File --> Save`.
 To save a new copy under a custom file name :menuselection:`File --> Save As`.
 To save a file as a PDF :menuselection:`File --> Export as PDF`.

 .. image:: impress-save.png